cojahoch98/black-scholes/README.md

 The first pass at comparing model prices to market prices produced model prices roughly 60-80% *below* the real market price, across every strike.
-That gap wasn't random noise — it grew systematically larger the further a strike sat from the current stock price, which is the signature of a wrong *input*, not a wrong formula.
+That gap wasn't random noise, it grew systematically larger the further a strike sat from the current stock price, which is the signature of a wrong *input*, not a wrong formula.

-**Diagnosis:** rather than guess, the days-to-expiration was solved for directly — using one clean, liquid data point (strike 125, the near-the-money option) and finding what `T` would make the model's price match the market's actual price:
+**Diagnosis:** rather than guess, the days-to-expiration was solved for directly using one clean, liquid data point (strike 125, the near-the-money option) and finding what `T` would make the model's price match the market's actual price: